alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/standard-content-types/publications.md

   <tr class="govuk-table__row">
       <th scope="row" class="govuk-table__header">Decision</th>
       <td class="govuk-table__cell">Formal decisions made by tribunals, regulators or adjudicators that need to be published for legal reasons or because they relate to significant local or national issues.</td>
       <td class="govuk-table__cell">Responses to consultations and calls for evidence.
-Use the <a href="/publish-update-retire-content/standard-content-types/consultations/">consultation type</a> or <a href="/publish-update-retire-content/standard-content-types/calls-for-evidence/">call for evidence type</a> instead.
+Use the <a href="/publish-update-retire-content/standard-content-types/consultations/" class="govuk-link">consultation type</a> or <a href="/publish-update-retire-content/standard-content-types/calls-for-evidence/" class="govuk-link">call for evidence type</a> instead.
 Also, press announcements about the decision.
-Use the <a href="/publish-update-retire-content/standard-content-types/news-articles">news article type</a> instead.</td>
+Use the <a href="/publish-update-retire-content/standard-content-types/news-articles" class="govuk-link">news article type</a> instead.</td>
     </tr>
   <tr class="govuk-table__row">
       <th scope="row" class="govuk-table__header">Form</th>